- Public Works & Utilities

 This program will provide an opportunity for you to be actively involved in conservation and preservation.
-Helping to maintain and enhance the trails improves the resource for all to enjoy.
+Helping to maintain and enhance the trails improve the resource for all to enjoy.
 The effort brings trail and nature enthusiasts closer to the environment and their community.
 Volunteers will enjoy the time they spend outdoors and personal satisfaction gained through volunteerism.

 What do volunteers do?

-AAT Training Requirements
+AAT Training Requirements:

 - Volunteers are also encouraged to participate in Community Restoration Events:

 - Earth Day - April